Bila Sorj: Career

 In 1976, the couple were each hired to work at the Federal University of Minas Gerais, in Belo Horizonte, Brazil.
-Bilj taught sociology as an associate professor through 1982, while pursuing her PhD from the University of Manchester.
+Bila taught sociology as an associate professor through 1982, while pursuing her PhD from the University of Manchester.
 She completed her thesis The Formation of Ideology Amongst Brazilian Steel Workers in 1979, under the direction of Brian Roberts.
 Her thesis presented a theme, which her later studies would continue, of evaluating the working class and the impact social changes had on workers.
 During their time in Belo Horizonte, the couple's son, Pablo was born.
-Bilj was a founding member of SOS Violência (Violence SOS), an NGO which assisted women who were victims of domestic violence in Minas Gerais and began to incorporate gender and feminist theories in her research.
+Bila was a founding member of SOS Violência (Violence SOS), an NGO which assisted women who were victims of domestic violence in Minas Gerais and began to incorporate gender and feminist theories in her research.

 In 1984, Sorj began teaching at the Federal University of Rio de Janeiro.
 Her research there focused on the differences that gender imposed on work, evaluating both paid and unpaid labor.
 Another focus was the impact of public policies on women and families.
 Her pioneering work pressed for the inclusion of gender analysis in mainstream sociological debates and opened the field of gender studies in Brazil.
 For over a decade, she served on the Concurso de Dotações para Pesquisa sobre a Mulher e Relações de Gênero (Research Appropriations Commission on Women and Gender Relations) sponsored by the Carlos Chagas Foundation, to promote academic research into the issues women faced in Brazilian society.
 She was one of the founders of Revista Estudos Feministas (Feminist Studies Magazine), one of the primary Brazilian academic journals on gender, in 1992, and has served on its editorial board.

 Sorj became the coordinator of the Núcleo de Estudos de Sexualidade e Gênero (NESEG, Nucleus for Studies on Sexuality and Gender) in the graduate program of the department of Anthropology and Sociology.
 She also completed research on Judaism in a post-doctorate study in 1995, from the École des Hautes Études en Sciences Sociales (EHESS, School for Advanced Studies in the Social Sciences), in Paris, on the migration of Russian Jews to Brazil from the time of the 1905 Russian Revolution.
 Along with veteran journalist Guila Flint, she wrote, Israel terra em transe: democracia ou teocracia?
 (Israel Land in a Trance: Democracy or Theocracy?), an analysis of Jewish fundamentalism and nationalism and its impact on tensions in the Middle East, which was a finalist in the 2001 Prêmio Jabuti competition for human sciences.
 She serves on the Comitê Gêneros e Sexualidades (Committee of Gender and Sexuality) of the Associação Nacional de Pós-Graduação e Pesquisa em Ciências Sociais (ANPOCS, National Association of Graduate Studies and Research in Social Sciences).